awsdocs/aws-m2-user-guide/doc_source/tutorial-build.md

 ## Step 9: Download output artifacts<a name="tutorial-build-step9"></a>

 In this step, you download the output artifacts from Amazon S3\.
+The Micro Focus build tool can create several different executable types\.
+In this tutorial it generates shared objects\.

 1. Log in to the Amazon S3 console\.

 1. In **Buckets**, choose the name of the output bucket you created previously; for example, `codebuild-regionId-accountId-output-bucket`\.

-1. Choose `Download`\.
+1. Choose **Download**\.

+1. Unzip the downloaded file, and navigate to the target folder to see the build artifacts, including the `.so` Linux shared objects\.

 ## Clean up resources<a name="tutorial-build-clean"></a>